Zygophyseter: Classification

+Phylogenetical analysis shows that Zygophyseter is most closely related to Brygmophyseter.
+The cladogram below show the relationship of Zygophyseter with other sperm whales, the raptorials in bold:

 Paleobiology

 Feeding and bite force

 Since the teeth of Zygophyseter are large, exhibit wearing not unlike the teeth of modern-day killer whales, and had functionality in both the upper and lower jaws, it was likely a macropredator.
 The position of the condyloid processes between the jaw and the skull, like in the modern sperm whale, allowed it to open its jaw wider in order to grab large prey.
 Its apparent similarity to the feeding habits of the killer whale gave it its nickname "killer sperm whale."

 A 2021 multi-author study led by Emanuele Peri reconstructed the bite force of Zygophyseter using finite element analysis of the skull.
-The model calculated an anterior bite force (the bite force at the front end of the jaws) of 4812 N and posterior bite force (at the back end of the jaws) of 10823 N from a bite simulated at a 35° jaw gape.
+The model calculated an anterior bite force (the bite force at the front end of the jaws) of 4812 N and posterior bite force (at the back end of the jaws) of 10823 N from a bite simulated at a 35-degree jaw gape.
 This is roughly the same bite force that could be exerted by an adult great white shark that is 5.01-5.36 m long and is stronger than that in other strong-biting animals like lions, though not as strong as in saltwater crocodiles and Basilosaurus isis.
 Nevertheless, the posterior bite force of Zygophyseter was strong enough to crush bone.

 The significant disparity between the anterior and posterior bite forces and the pattern of stress distribution in the finite element analysis model suggests that Zygophyseter employed a "grip-and-shear" feeding strategy, in which the animal would grasp prey with its front teeth and cut them using its back teeth.
 This strategy is somewhat unique, being absent in modern marine macropredators such as sharks and orcas, which instead use a "grip-and-tear" method that dismembers prey by holding and shaking them, and was only previously present in some basilosaurids.
 However, it is likely that the feeding strategy evolved independently in Zygophyseter and related macroraptorial sperm whales, as it was absent in more ancestral genera like Eudelphis.
-Given the similar bite force between Zygophyseter and a fully-grown great white shark, it was hypothesized that the cetacean occupied a similar ecological niche that primarily fed on local large fish such as marlin and wahoos and small to medium-sized marine mammals such as seals, dugongs, and small cetaceans.
+Given the similar bite force between Zygophyseter and a fully grown great white shark, it was hypothesized that the cetacean occupied a similar ecological niche that primarily fed on local large fish such as marlin and wahoos and small to medium-sized marine mammals such as seals, dugongs, and small cetaceans.
 However, neither stomach contents nor cut marks on the bones of prey species have been discovered, and thus its diet is speculative.